Cameron-Skerritt/Automatic-LFI/README.md

 And off it goes! :)
 ![image](https://github.com/Cameron-Skerritt/Personal-Projects/assets/122690042/4b7a91a3-c7eb-4e0b-bfa8-bd773bd86f48)

-Note: The script will display the URL it found which is vulnerable, when giving a vulnerable URL, include the full vulnerable URL including http.
+Note: The script will display the URL it found which is vulnerable.
+When giving a vulnerable URL, include the full vulnerable URL including http.

 ## Why did you create this?
 This is merely a side project of mine, I wanted to have an automatic tool that try's all LFI possabilities to speed things up when doing CTFs, however, since fimap is no longer maintained, I decided to create my own version.